Ashiq Hussain Qureshi

-In 1983, he joined the Lahore based P&T Gymkhana later becoming its chairman.
-Under him, the club produced four international umpires including Aleem Dar and first-class cricketer Abdul Razzaq.
-Ashiq encouraged the youth and veterans to play sports and was known for being a close friend of Imran Khan.
-Additionally for his contributions and efforts to help Imran Khan with forming the Pakistan Tehreek-e-Insaf, Imran Khan Foundation, Namal Institute, and being the first to support Imran Khan on building Shaukat Khanum Memorial Cancer Hospital and Research Centre, serving as a member of the hospitals Board of Governors since its inception until his death, and establishing Pakistan Veterans Cricket Association across Pakistan becoming its Vice President and later Chief Executive Officer.
-Ashiq is further known for being the first to hug Imran Khan after Pakistan won the 1992 Cricket World Cup.
-Ashiqs nephew writes that Ashiqs home was littered with trophies from across the country to the extent that his aunt Farzana used some as flower pots.
+In 1983, Qureshi joined the Lahore-based P&T Gymkhana, later becoming its chairman.
+Under him, the club produced four international umpires, including Aleem Dar, and Pakistani international cricketer and coach Abdul Razzaq.
+Qureshi encouraged the youth and veterans to play sports and was known for being a close friend of Imran Khan, assisting him in forming the Pakistan Tehreek-e-Insaf, Imran Khan Foundation, Namal Institute, and being the first to support Khan on building Shaukat Khanum Memorial Cancer Hospital and Research Centre, serving as a member of the hospital's Board of Governors since its inception until his death, and establishing Pakistan Veterans Cricket Association across Pakistan becoming its vice president and later chief executive officer.
+He is further known for being the first to greet Khan after Pakistan won the 1992 Cricket World Cup.
+Ashiq's nephew writes that Ashiq's home was littered with trophies from across the country to the extent that his aunt Farzana used some as flower pots.

-His name is commemorated in a cricket championship known as the Bahawalpur Division Nawab Ashiq Hussain Qureshi Inter District CCA Challenge Trophy 2021-22.
-On 21 September 2022, the Pakistan Cricket Board in collaboration with the Southern Punjab cricket team (Pakistan) unveiled the Nawab Ashiq Hussain Trophy 2021-22.
+His name is commemorated in a cricket championship known as the Bahawalpur Division Nawab Ashiq Hussain Qureshi Inter District CCA Challenge Trophy 2021–22.
+On 21 September 2022, the Pakistan Cricket Board in collaboration with the Southern Punjab cricket team (Pakistan) unveiled the Nawab Ashiq Hussain Trophy 2021–22.

 Early life and education

-Qureshi was born on 28 November 1949 to his father Sadiq Hussain Qureshi and mother Begum Haseen Bano Qureshi, a landed gentry family.
-His mother's side belongs to the Pataudi family.
-His maternal grand mother Begum Abida Sultana was the sister of Nawab Iftikhar Ali Khan Pataudi.
-His mother was the daughter of Nawab Liaqat Hayat Khan of Wah.
-His father Sadiq Hussain Qureshi named him after his father Unionist Party (Punjab) President Nawab Major Ashiq Hussain Qureshi.
-His cousin Shah Mahmood Qureshi is the former Foreign Minister of Pakistan.
-Ashiq was one of the three sons of Sadiq Hussain Qureshi.
+Ashiq Hussain Qureshi was born on 28 November 1949 and was one of the three sons of Sadiq Hussain Qureshi and Begum Haseen Bano Qureshi of the Pataudi family.
+A landed gentry family, Qureshi's grandmother Begum Abida Sultana was the sister of Iftikhar Ali Khan and married to Liaqat Hayat Khan.

+Ashiq was named after his paternal grandfather, President of the Unionist Party (Punjab), Nawab Major Ashiq Hussain Qureshi.

 He was educated at La Salle Higher Secondary School, Multan and Aitchison College where he was a classmate of Imran Khan.
 He was interested in cricket from an early age and was a member of Pakistan Under-19 cricket team.

 Personal life

 Ashiq and his wife Farzana have four daughters Mahnaz, Mehreen, Sadaf, and Nida.

+His cousin Shah Mahmood Qureshi is the former Foreign Minister of Pakistan.